dreidev/tasks/local-cart.md

 - Create a repo for the project and publish it as a [Github page](https://pages.github.com/) or using [now.sh](https://now.sh/)
 - Use this backend API `https://faker-api-yczfsfkfcd.now.sh/api/products` endpoint to load the products
     - You may save and load the data locally if it's more suitable
-- You must create a cart.js file that manages your cart state **which is futhur explained bellow**
+- You must create a cart.js file that manages your cart state **which is furthur explained bellow**

 #### cart.js